theQRL/theqrl.org/content/blog/2021/introducing-the-new-qrl-tipbot/index.md

 ## Development

-Developing this bot gave me an opportunity to use some of the tools the contributors've developed for the QRL production.
-Through this exercise, improvements the contributorsre identified and implemented, and further development of the QRL ecosystem is underway as a result making future integrations even easier!
+Developing this bot gave me an opportunity to use some of the tools the contributors have developed to work with the QRL blockchain in a reliable fashion.
+Through this exercise, the improvements the contributors identified and implemented, further development of the QRL ecosystem is underway as a result making future integrations even easier!

 The Tipbot functions completely *on-chain* and uses our automatic wallet API to maintain One Time Signatures (OTS), ensuring a users Tipbot address never runs out of available keys to send tips from.
 This is touted as being the biggest hurdle with hash-based quantum resistant cryptography like the eXtended Merkle Signature Scheme (XMSS), maintaining these one-time use keys so they are not reused and dealing with a finite amount available.
 We've leveled that field for automated systems like this bot to never worry about re-use or limitations.